huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 in the /etc/ansible/hosts file we will add the ip addresses of the devices we wish to use ansible against

 ```
-[routers]
+[network]
 R2 ansible_host=192.168.1.2 ansible_network_os=ios ansible_ssh_user=admin ansible_ssh_pass=admin
 R1 ansible_host=192.168.0.129 ansible_network_os=ios ansible_ssh_user=admin ansible_ssh_pass=admin
 ```
-* The [routers] defines the name of the group this can be called whatever you wish
+* The [network] defines the name of the group this can be called whatever you wish
 * R2 and R1 are the names of the hosts
 * ansible_host=X.X.X.X is the ip of the host
 * ansible_network_os=ios defines the network platform that the host is using